-Jacksonville Jaguars aiming to become one of best NFL defenses of all time
+Jacksonville Jaguars continue quest to become one of best NFL defenses of all time

 "We want to be hoisting that trophy up at the end of the year."

-The Jaguars begin their season on September 9 against the New York Giants, and will have a chance to exact revenge on the Patriots in Week Two.
+On Sunday, they have a chance to exact some revenge on the Patriots in Week Two, live on Sky Sports Action.
+Kick-off is at 9.25pm.